Information and Communication Technologies (ICT)

-The Information and Communication Technology (ICT) sector has a vital role to play in realizing human rights and in achieving the vision laid out in the 2030 Agenda for Sustainable Development, including by facilitating mobile banking and remote learning, and enabling greater citizen participation, freedom of expression and coordination of democratic movements through social media platforms.
-Yet these same companies can cause, contribute to, or be directly linked to human rights abuses through their own activities, or as a result of business relationships, with adverse impacts on workers, users, customers, and individuals throughout their value chains.
+The Information and Communication Technologies (ICT) sector has a vital role to play in realizing human rights and in achieving the vision laid out in the 2030 Agenda for Sustainable Development, including by facilitating mobile banking and remote learning and enabling greater citizen participation, freedom of expression, and coordination of democratic movements through social media platforms.
+Yet, ICT companies can cause, contribute to or be directly linked to adverse impacts on workers, users, customers, or other individuals through business activities and business relationships.

-Human rights issues in the ICT sector include privacy, censorship, surveillance, artificial intelligence, and automation as well as range of value chain impacts, such as child labor, forced labor, conflict and discrimination.
+Human rights issues in the ICT sector include digital rights, security and conflict, discrimination and range of supply chain impacts, including child labor and forced labor, among other issues.

-While some companies have started embracing their responsibility to respect human rights in line with the UN Guiding Principles on Business and Human Rights, including by joining multi-stakeholder initiatives like the Global Network Initiative (GNI), most are at an early stage of adopting and implementing human rights policies and processes, and few are disclosing information on these efforts.
-For example, the Ranking Digital Rights 2018 Corporate Accountability Index found that many companies in the sector disclose little or no information on due diligence or board oversight of risks affecting online privacy and expression.
+While some companies have started embracing their responsibility to respect human rights in line with the UN Guiding Principles on Business and Human Rights, including by joining multi-stakeholder initiatives like the Global Network Initiative (GNI), most are at an early stage of adopting and implementing human rights policies and processes, and few disclose information on these efforts.

-Our campaign therefore seeks to press ICT companies to adopt and implement human rights policies and processes that respect human rights, as well as provide remedy mechanisms to victims of abuses.
-We also engage governments and standard-setting bodies to help ensure they create enabling environments for responsible business conduct.
+Our corporate engagements therefore seek to encourage ICT companies to adopt and implement human rights policies and processes that respect human rights, including mechanisms that enable remedy for victims of abuses.
+We also engage governments and other standard-setting bodies to help ensure that these entities create enabling environments for responsible business conduct.

-- Company dialogues on human rights due diligence
+Company dialogues on human rights policies and due diligence processes;

-- Know The Chain 2018 Information and Communications Technology Benchmark Report on forced labor risks within their global supply chains
+Know The Chain 2018 Benchmark Report on forced labor risks within global ICT supply chains

-- The Ranking Digital Rights 2018 Corporate Accountability Index on disclosure commitments and freedom of expression and privacy policies
+Ranking Digital Rights 2019 Corporate Accountability Index on disclosure commitments and freedom of expression and privacy policies